 In order for your listing to show up in the local map you will need to have your listing verified.
-To verify your listing, Google will send a postcode to your address in the snail mail.
-It says on the website it will take 6 days, but I’ve found in the past in can take 2-4 weeks to get to Australia for some reason.
-So make sure you get this process started as soon as you can.
+To verify your listing, Google will send a postcode to your address in the mail.
+It says on the website it will take 6 days, but I’ve found from past experience it can take 2-4 weeks to get to Australia so make sure you get this process started as soon as you can.

 Optimise Your Listing For Main Location Keywords

-Make sure that you complete all the fields that Google My Business lets you.
-Write as naturally as possible, but definitely include references to your location based keywords that you’re trying to rank in the maps, for example “obstetrician Melbourne”.
+Make sure that you complete all the fields in Google My Business.
+Write as naturally as possible, but definitely include references to your location-based keywords that you’re trying to rank for in maps, for example “obstetrician Melbourne”.

-If you check in the “Insights” section of the GMB admin dashboard, it gives you statistics on a whole bunch of elements.
+If you check the “Insights” section of the GMB admin dashboard, it gives you statistics on a whole bunch of elements.
 One of which is the ‘photo views’ your GMB has had.
-This is a pretty good indiciator to me that Google wants you to be adding images to your GMB.
-So upload as many of your own unique photos that you have.
-Before uploading them, if you can include your keywords in the image filenames this will help you rank.
+This is a pretty good indicator to me that Google wants you to be adding images to your GMB, so upload as many of your own unique photos that you have.
+Before uploading them include your keywords in the image filenames as this will help you rank higher.

-Write a 100 word article about your main keyword.
-I find the easiest way to do this is think of a common question your patients ask you, and then simply answer that questions.
+Write a 100-word article about your main keyword.
+I find the easiest way to do this is think of a common question your patients ask you and then simply answer that question.
 For example, “What does an obstetrician do?”.

-When you add an image to your post, ensure that you have optmised the image filename to include your keyword.
+When you add an image to your post, ensure that you have optimised the image filename to include your keyword.

 Claim Your Free Mini-Website & Add a Link

-GMB also let’s you create a miniature website which is housed on your Google’s domain “business.site”.
+GMB also lets you create a miniature website which is housed on your Google’s domain “business site”.
 The website is free to create and generates the content automatically from your GMB listing information.
 It does let you customise the website title and add another unique description.
-Change the title to your main keyword and add a description 500+ word keyword rich article and link back to your website homepage.
+Change the title to your main keyword and add a 500+ word keyword rich article and link it back to your website homepage.